mayurprajapatii/Cf7-to-any-API/README.txt

 === Contact Form to Any API ===
 Contributors: itpathsolutions,vickymakwana1111,mayur8991
-Tags: rest api, api, contact form, crm, lead, contact form 7 Requires at least: 4.7 or higher
+Tags: rest api, api, contact form, crm, lead, database, export, contact form 7 Requires at least: 4.7 or higher
 Tested up to: 6.1
 Requires PHP: 5.6 or higher
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Contact form 7 to Any API is most powerful plugin to send cf7 data to any third party services.
 It can be use to send data to CRM or any REST API.
-Easy to use and User friendly settings
+Easy to use and User friendly settings.
+It also Save Contact Form 7 form submitted data to the database with advanced features like search and export data to csv or excel.

 == Description ==

 https://youtu.be/1K-JdXwDH_k

 Contact form 7 to Any API is most powerful plugin to send cf7 data to any third party services.
 It can be use to send data to CRM or any REST API.
-Easy to use and User friendly settings
+Easy to use and User friendly settings.
+It also Save Contact Form 7 form submitted data to the database with advanced features like search and export data to csv or excel.

 = Features =
 * Send CF7 Leads to Remote API's such as CRM and other API using POST/GET